 District Workshops

 Throughout the school year, days have been scheduled for district wide workshops or other sanctioned professional development activities.
-Staff is encouraged to attend workshops related to their professional development needs and goals.
+Records will be kept of staff attendance.
+Staff are encouraged to attend workshops related to their professional development needs and goals.